 Trying to exercise at your desk might feel a little awkward at first, so try the routine at home until you get it all figured out.
 Don’t worry about what Bob might be thinking when you begin to practice them at the office.
 As he watches your confidence and health improve, he might even be motivated to try the desk exercises for himself.
 You could end up creating a much healthier office life for all of your colleagues.

 (Image courtesy of emdot under a Creative Commons Attribution 2.0 generic license.)

-desk exercises, office exercises, office desk exercises, desk exercise, desk exercises at the office, exercises at your office desk, exercise at your desk, desk excercises, exercises in the office, office exercise
+desk exercises, office exercises, desk exercises at the office, office desk exercises, desk exercise, exercises at your office desk, exercise at your desk, desk excercises, office exercises desk exercises, office exercise